JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “That’s not a respectful way to speak of any gentleman,” I answered.
-“If you wish to inquire for my lady’s nephew, you will please to mention him as MR. Franklin Blake.”
+“If you wish to inquire for my lady’s nephew, you will please to mention him as _Mr_.
+Franklin Blake.”

-She limped a step nearer to me, and looked as if she could have eaten me alive.
-“MR. Franklin Blake?” she repeated after me.
+She limped a step nearer to me, and looked as if she could have eaten me alive. “_Mr_.
+Franklin Blake?” she repeated after me.
 “Murderer Franklin Blake would be a fitter name for him.”

 My practice with the late Mrs. Betteredge came in handy here.
-Whenever a woman tries to put you out of temper, turn the tables, and put HER out of temper instead.
+Whenever a woman tries to put you out of temper, turn the tables, and put _Her_ out of temper instead.
 They are generally prepared for every effort you can make in your own defence, but that.
 One word does it as well as a hundred; and one word did it with Limping Lucy.
 I looked her pleasantly